Do Turtles Eat Slugs?

 3. Create a safe habitat: Turtles need a safe habitat to survive.
 Providing them with structures like piles of rocks or logs will give them shelter from the sun and predators.
 This will make them feel more comfortable in your garden and may encourage them to stay and eat the slugs.

-More to Explore: Do Turtles Mate?
+More to Explore: What Do You Do When Your Turtles Shell Is Soft?

 Alternative Food Options for Turtles.’